Lmandy239/FilmQueryProject/README.md

 Instructions:

-1- Run the program as a Java application or compile it using the javac command from the terminal and then execute it.
+1- Run the program as a Java application or compile it using the `javac`  command from the terminal and then execute it.

 2- Once the program opens:

--The user is presented with a menu in which they can choose to:
+The user is presented with a menu in which they can choose to:

 -Look up a film by its id.

 -Look up a film by a search keyword.

 -Exit the application.

 -Simply choose as desired and follow the instructions, invalid answers will return the user to the main menu.

+** NOTE: The second option within the sub menu, to display additional info is a stub, selecting this option will lead to termination of the program.

 # Tech used
 Java